Reward Gaming in Conditional Text Generation: Examples of Reward Gaming in Conditional Text Generation

-We find that BLEURT does not punish for excessive repetition in the samples during RL: average BLEURT for translations with $\mathrm{rep}>$0.4 ($>$40\% of 3-grams are repetitions, which is an undesirably large proportion)\footnote{As an example, the following sentence has $\mathrm{rep}=0.397$: \texttt{ pip was adopted from "great expectations; superman was a foster child; and the azbeth salander," the girl with the dragon tattoo, "was a foster child and a pure man; lyra belacqua from philip pullman," and a foster child, jane eyre, adopted, and roald's james, and the great, and he was a parent, and a parent, and then, "and then, you know," and then, "and then, you know," and then, "and, you know," the "-- and, you know," the "-- and, you know," the "the" -- and "you know," the "}} in the first 45,000 steps of training\footnote{Using $\beta=0.05$ which leads to the best dev BLEURT.} is 42.7, and average BLEURT for translations with $\mathrm{rep}<$0.2 is 42.3.\footnote{0.2 is an acceptable threshold, given that 93\% of translations whose source sentence length $>$180 have $\mathrm{rep}<$0.2.} So the reward does not discourage the MT model from generating repetitions.
+In the below analysis, we only examine the set of examples whose source length is larger than 180 tokens.\footnote{Longer source sequences likely imply longer translations.
+We threshold based on source length so that the BLEURT comparison later is fair.} We find that BLEURT does not punish for excessive repetition in the samples during RL: average BLEURT for translations with $\mathrm{rep}>$0.4 ($>$40\% of 3-grams are repetitions -- an example is shown in the footnote to demonstrate that 40\% is an undesirably large proportion)\footnote{As an example, the following sentence has $\mathrm{rep}=0.397$: \texttt{pip was adopted from "great expectations; superman was a foster child; and the azbeth salander," the girl with the dragon tattoo, "was a foster child and a pure man; lyra belacqua from philip pullman," and a foster child, jane eyre, adopted, and roald's james, and the great, and he was a parent, and a parent, and then, "and then, you know," and then, "and then, you know," and then, "and, you know," the "-- and, you know," the "-- and, you know," the "the" -- and "you know," the "}} in the first 45,000 steps of training\footnote{Using $\beta=0.05$ which leads to the best dev BLEURT.} is 42.7, and average BLEURT for translations with $\mathrm{rep}<$0.2 is 42.3.\footnote{0.2 is an acceptable threshold, given that 93\% of translations whose source sentence length $>$180 have $\mathrm{rep}<$0.2.} So the reward does not discourage the MT model from generating repetitions.

 Next, we show in Figure~\ref{fig:mt} that as training goes on, translations get more and more repetitive as BLEURT increases.
-To summarize, given that repetitive translations are rare in $\mathcal{D}_{\text{text}}$, the reward is underspecified on them.
+To summarize, given that long repetitive translations are rare in $\mathcal{D}_{\text{reward}}$, the reward is underspecified on them.
 This repetition pattern is not discouraged by the reward, and thus it is subsequently exploited by the MT model.